untyped/selenium/README.markdown

         bash$ java -jar selenium-server.jar

- 9. Run your Scheme application, which should start a copy of Firefox and play back your recorded actions.
+ 9. Run your Racket application, which should start a copy of Firefox and play back your recorded actions.

 [4]: http://seleniumhq.org/download